Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: Additional Simulation Experiments

-We use several simulation experiments to probe aspects of RATE metrics' behavior, including \begin{enumerate} \item the power of the RATE in testing against a null hypothesis of no heterogeneous treatment effects.
-We consider this both as a function of sample size and as a function of the signal-to-noise ratio of the heterogeneous treatment effect function; and \end{enumerate}
+We use several simulation experiments to probe aspects of RATE the metric's behavior, namely the power of the RATE in testing against a null hypothesis of no heterogeneous treatment effects.
+We consider this both as a function of sample size and as a function of the signal-to-noise ratio of the heterogeneous treatment effect function.

-We generate simulated data representing scenarios with both uncensored continuous and right-censored time-to-event/survival outcomes; employ several different kinds of prioritization rules, including CATE estimators like Causal Forests \citep{athey2019generalized, cui2020estimating}, S-Learners, and X-Learners \citep{kunzel2019metalearners}, as well as risk estimators like traditional random forests \citep{breiman2001random, hastie2009elements}; and consider both completely randomized trials as well as observational studies in which treatment assignment depends only on observable covariates (``unconfoundedness'').
+We generate simulated data representing scenarios with both uncensored continuous and right-censored time-to-event/survival outcomes; employ several different kinds of prioritization rules, including CATE estimators like Causal Forests \citep{athey2019generalized}, S-Learners, and X-Learners \citep{kunzel2019metalearners}, as well as risk estimators like traditional random forests \citep{breiman2001random, hastie2009elements}; and consider both completely randomized trials as well as observational studies in which treatment assignment depends only on observable covariates (``unconfoundedness'').
 For the sake of illustration and brevity, we include in the main manuscript only one type continuous-outcome simulation and one type of survival-outcome simulation, each of which represents an observational study in the unconfoundedness setting.